adobe/pdf-embed-api-samples/README.md

 This sample shows how to start receiving events from PDF Viewer.
 To see it in action, copy the files in the ```More Samples/Capture View SDK Events``` folder to your computer, and open index.html in a supported browser.

+## JavaScript Framework Samples

+### React Samples

+These samples demonstrate how to integrate the PDF viewer in a React application.
+To see it in action, copy ```More Samples/React Samples``` folder to your computer, and follow the instructions in React Samples [README](More%20Samples/React%20Samples/README.md#adobe-document-cloud-view-sdk-react-sample).

+### Angular Samples

+These samples demonstrate how to integrate the PDF viewer in an Angular application.
+To see it in action, copy ```More Samples/Angular Samples``` folder to your computer, and follow the instructions in Angular Samples [README](More%20Samples/Angular%20Samples/README.md#adobe-document-cloud-view-sdk-angular-sample).

 ## Documentation

 For detailed documentation, please check https://www.adobe.com/go/dcviewsdk_docs.